RTXteam/RTX-KG2/README.md

-appears that UMLS is encumbered by a license preventing redistribution so I have not hosted them on a public server for download; but you can get it for free at the [UMLS website](https://www.nlm.nih.gov/research/umls/) if you agree to the UMLS licenses) and it uploads the final output `kg2.json` file to the public S3 bucket `rtx-kg2-public`.
-Alternatively, you can set up your own S3 bucket to which to copy the KG2 JSON file, or you can comment the line out of `build-kg2.sh` that copies the final JSON file to S3.
+appears that UMLS is encumbered by a license preventing redistribution so I have not hosted them on a public server for download; but you can get it for free at the [UMLS website](https://www.nlm.nih.gov/research/umls/) if you agree to the UMLS licenses) and it uploads the final output `kg2.json.gz` file to the public S3 bucket `rtx-kg2-public`.
+Alternatively, you can set up your own S3 bucket to which to copy the gzipped KG2 JSON file, or you can comment the line out of `build-kg2.sh` that copies the final gzipped JSON file to S3.

 ## My normal EC2 instance